hbctraining/main/training_development.md

 * In the GitHub repo, create a folder called 'scripts'.
 Here, you can place all code used in the workshop.
 Ideally, you would like a script for each lesson, but it can also be consolidated if there is not much code per lesson.

 ### 2. Setting a repo and proposed schedule
 Create a private repo in the [HBC GitHub account](https://github.com/hbctraining).
 Give it a meaningful workshop name and add description.
 Click the box to intialize the repo with a README file.
+To make this a **custom GitHub Pages HTML** (in the same format that all of our training materials are rendered) you will need to follow instructions outlined on [this page](https://github.com/hbctraining/main/blob/master/GitHub_pages/Pages_documentation.md#edit-pages-settings).

+Once the repo is set up, you will need to set up the README page.
+You may not have details for all sections, but it is good to set up a skeleton draft that you can always come back to you as you develop the workshop.
+The main headers include:

+* Title of workshop (H1)
+* A table with Audience, Computational skills required, and Duration
+* Workshop description
+* Learning objectives for the workshop
+   * Work through these with the team.
+It's good to have a shared understanding of what it is that you hope participants get out of this workshop.
+There is more on Learning Objectives described later in these guidelines.
+* Lessons: Include two links in bullet points.
+One to the workshop schedule page, another to the self-learning links.
+* Installation requirements

+Finally, be sure to include Zenodo citation at the end (we need to come up with a protovol for this), and an attribution footer.

 ### 3. Timeline and Milestones
-When we work as a team on materials development, we need to explicitly lay out an overarching timeline for the project at the beginning with ample cushion time built-in. **Work backwards from the proposed date of workshop.** If there is not enough time, consider moving the workshop date.
+When we work as a team on materials development, we need to explicitly lay out an overarching timeline for the project at the beginning with ample cushion time built-in. **Work backwards from one week prior to the proposed date of workshop.** If there is not enough time, consider moving the workshop date.

 **How many weeks is reasonable?** Discussion point.